 Peanut butter.
 Use any nut butter.
 You can leave it off to make this recipe nut free.

 Sugar.
 I use coconut sugar for the micronutrients and to keep recipe refined sugar free, but brown sugar works as well.

-Apple sauce.
-To keep the cups plant-based, I use apple sauce instead of eggs.
+Applesauce.
+To keep the cups plant based, I used applesauce instead of eggs.
 However, aquafaba, the liquid from a can of unsalted chickpeas, can be used.
 Both replace 2 eggs.

 Steps To Make

 Here are general steps to make these baked oatmeal cups.
 For specific measurements and instructions, scroll down to the bottom of this post for the printable recipe card.